KWinston/EPLProject/readme.md

 ## Going Live

 You want to take this system live?
 There are a couple areas where the system will need to be modified.

 ### Branches
 The branches system is a example of data needed to define which branches kits can be transferred between.
 This area was left poorly defined as it is assumed that this table will be replaced with a connection into the library branch database.
 The table was initialized with information downloaded from the EPL API data, replacing this data with access to the live database table behind the API information is desired.

 The system does rely on there being a branch (ID 0) which is the IT depot for the system.
 This is the default location new kits will be created at.

 ### Users
-The user table by default has two users ('user' is an administrator, 'user2' is a normal user) both which have the password 'user'.
+The user table by default has two users ('BettyD' is an administrator, 'FredG' is a normal user) both which have the password 'user'.
 This table and all references to it are expected to be replaced with access into the EPL LDAP system.
 The basic admin screens for user management are primitive at best.

 ## Heroku Deployment